 Kindness, Caring, Respect

-A key to understanding the Indigenous worldview is the recognition of the fundamental precept: the universe cares.
-The Creator cares for his creation.
-The Earth cares about her off- spring and all of earth-life.
-The beings within creation care about each other and about how they relate to one another within the interconnectedness and interdependence of the web of life.
-In that creation originated in this way, it sustains itself and thrives by means of an underlying
+The Indigenous worldview recognizes that the universe cares.
+The Creator cares for his Creation.
+Mother Earth cares about her off- spring and all of earth-life.
+The beings within Creation care for each other and about how they relate to one another.
+Kindness and caring are gifts from the Creator that we are born with.
+When we nurture this gift through our relationships, we learn about respect.

 Path of Life Journey

+The experience of living in this world is understood as a journey of the spirit moving through stages that are interconnected and continuous.
 Babies learn to crawl and then to run.
 We grow up and figure out what our purpose is in life and how we can contribute to the life around us.
 We grow old.
 We’re not alone on our journey because we’re connected to our ancestors who came before us and to those who are not yet born.

-Culture is the expression, the lifeways, and the spiritual, psychological, social, material practice of this Indigenous worldview.
+Language is the voice of the culture and therefore the true and most expressive means to transfer the original way of life and way of being in the world.
+Culture is the expression, the lifeways, and the spiritual, psychological, social, and material practice of the Indigenous worldview.
 Our native languages are a sacred gift from the Creator.
 So, language is more than just a way of communicating.